Nandhini311/Deep-Learning/Neural Network/Gradient descent/Concepts.md

    wieghts += learning rate* del_weights / n_records
    Here we're averaging the weight steps to help reduce any large variations in the training data.
 6.Repeat for ee epochs.

+weights are changed for every sample, if correctly classified lines moves father away, if incorrectly classified, comes closer